armanio123/StoryTime/stories/tabledemo.md

 Leaping across the room before the little brute is aware of your entry, you release your sword from its hip-sheath, and with the same motion, slash it across the monster's midsection.
 The goblin squeals in terror and flings itself backward into the corner, barely avoiding the tip of the blade, but knocking its head against the wall in the process.

-Dazed and unstable, it wobbles on its spindly legs, trying to get its bearings while cowering in anticipating of the next inevitable blow.
+Dazed and unstable, it wobbles on its spindly legs, trying to get its bearings while cowering in anticipation of the next inevitable blow.

 ## Actions
 * [attack](#GreetingRoom0Attack)